-Most databases provide the option to select Boolean Operators on the Advanced search screen, so all you have to do is select the operator you want from a drop down box between search boxes.
-In Google Scholar, the Boolean Operators are available from the Advanced Search.
+Most library databases provide the option to select Boolean Operators on the Advanced search screen, so all you have to do is select the operator you want from a drop down box between search boxes, as with the following example from the ProQuest database International Bibliography of the Social Sciences.

 Boolean Operator: AND

 Use AND when your research topic has more than one key term that must be present in all of your search results.
-In this example, use it to link the key terms plato AND symposium AND love so that all three concepts appear in all of your search results.
+In this example, use it to link the key terms art and activism so that both concepts appear in all of your search results.
 Searching with AND gives you fewer results.

 Boolean Operator: OR

 Use OR when there are other terms that could also be used to describe the topic, including synonyms, related terms or words and phrases that have similar meaning.
-In this example, use OR to locate articles that contain either love OR sex OR gender.
+In this example, use OR to link art and aesthetic, and to link activism and protest, so that you'll get results with either concepts.
 Searching with OR gives you more results.